We don’t often think about the best foods for our prostate health. If it smells right and tastes good, it’s okay to eat.

 Selenium also plays its roll in wellbeing by lowering bad cholesterol and the formation of blood clots.
 Make sure to eat these nuts in moderation.
 Have a few every couple of days.

 Chilli peppers are the source of this prostate-supportive spice.
-Cayenne peppers get their heat from a high concentration of a substance called capsaicin.
+Cayenne peppers get their heat from a high concentration of a substance we call capsaicin.

 Capsaicin is widely known for its ability to reduce pain.
 Recent studies have also shown that it can help kill cancer cells, including prostate cancer cells.